-High Priority Trigger - When signal is present on this channel, all channels set to "Ducked Program", "Low Priority Trigger" and "Filibuster", attenuated to -Inf.
-(Muted).
+High Priority Trigger - When signal is present on this channel, all channels set to "Ducked Program", "Low Priority Trigger" and "Filibuster", are fully attenuated (muted).

 Low Priority Trigger - When signal is present on this channel, all channels set to "Ducked Program" will be attenuated by the depth specified on that channel.
-All channels also set to filibuster will be attenuated to -Inf.
-(Mute).
+All channels also set to filibuster will be fully attenuated (muted).

 Filibuster - When signal is present on this channel, all channels set to "Ducked Program" will be attenuated by the depth specified on that channel.
-All channels also set to Filibuster are attenuated to -Inf.
-Only one Filibuster channel is allowed to be above the threshold at any given time, the rest are fully attenuated.
-The filibuster input does not allow other signals to return to normal until half a second after it has fallen below its threshold.
+All channels also set to "Filibuster" are fully attenuated.
+Only one filibuster channel is allowed to be above the threshold at any given time, the rest are fully attenuated.
+The filibuster input does not allow other signals to return to normal until 1/2 second after it has fallen below its threshold.

-Ducked Program - Sufficient signal present on any Trigger Channel will cause this channel to be attenuated by the specified depth.
+Ducked Program - Sufficient signal present on any trigger channel will cause this channel to be attenuated by the specified depth.